chezlag/msc-tesis/src/slides/Slides.md

 # Approach

-- **Main challenge:** Nonrandom buyer-seller pairings, intensity and timing.
+- **Main challenge:** Nonrandom buyer-seller pairings
-- **How I overcome it:** IV strategy (LATE), using network of industry linkages to compute the probability of receiving an e-ticket by industry and year.
+- **How I overcome it:** Staggered DD, using time of first e-invoice reception and focusing on small firms.

 <!-- Since emitting firms are v large, there may be less risk of collusion with small players (no individual buyer surpasses 1% of seller turnover) -->
 <!-- Also,  -->